 Law firms and investors can effectively navigate the somewhat daunting Israeli information landscape by enlisting the services of a dedicated investigative team.
 U.S.-based law firms and investors would be well advised to select an investigative services partner that both knows the Israeli research environment and has direct experience working on corporate contests.

-Daniel Greenberg is a Partner of Forward Risk and Intelligence LLC, a corporate investigations firm with offices in Washington, DC and New York.
+Daniel Greenberg is a Partner of Forward Risk and Intelligence Inc., a corporate investigations firm with offices in Washington, DC and New York.
 More information can be found at www.forwardrisk.com.
 This post is published with thanks to Professor Assaf Hamdani of Tel Aviv University and Eyal Weiss from The Firm for their helpful insights.